fiee/generic_django_project/README.rst

     mysql -u root -p

-    # at first setup only: we installed MySQL without user interaction, so there's no root password.
+    # at first setup only: we installed MySQL without user interaction, so there’s no root password.
 Set it!
     use mysql;
     update user set password=password('...') where user='root';